ryanheffernan/getting_and_cleaning_data/CodeBookTemplate.md

 The tidy dataset is represented in a 'long' or 'narrow' form, where each subject/activity combination is represented as 1 row.
 This results in 180 rows, which is 6 activity rows for each of the 30 subjects.

-Each row also contains a variable representing the mean calculated over the original mean and std deviation measurements from the dataset for the corresponding subject and activity.
+Each row also contains a variable representing the mean calculated over the original mean and standard deviation measurements from the dataset for the corresponding subject and activity.
 There are 66 of these measurements, meaning each row has a total of 68 columns (66 measurements plus activity and subject).

-The data is ordered by activity and then subject, purely because I thought it looked better :).
+The data is ordered by activity and then subject, purely because I thought it looked nice :).

 The long form was chosen for this data since I found it much easier to read and explore data with 68 columns vs the 408 or more that would be needed in a wide form.
 It's also very comvenient to group the data in the long form to produce interesting aggregations, for example to get the mean of all subjects per activity: